 The entry-level programmer is usually hired as a trainee.
 Entry-level software developer mostly possesses only theoretical knowledge without any practical experience.

 Trainees have little or no participation in real development.
 Entry-level software engineer just makes the first steps towards coding professionally.
-Ultimately, the trainee already possesses minimal ability to implement real projects.
+Ultimately, the entry level engineers already possess minimal ability to implement real projects.

 Beginners want to move to the next level as soon as possible.
 Therefore, they compensate for their lack of experience and the possibility of mistakes by their high motivation and energy.